Gearbox-built/Gearbox-built.github.io/_includes/standards/css/media-queries.md

 ### Media query placement

-Place media queries as close to their relevant rule sets whenever possible.
-Don't bundle them all in a separate stylesheet or at the end of the document.
-Doing so only makes it easier for folks to miss them in the future.
-Here's a typical setup.
+Place media queries inside their respective selector.
+Don't have entire blocks of code dedicated to a single media query.

+Feel free to create a media query mixin to simplify modifying your queries.